-The Secretary must communicate in writing the reasons for declining to award a planning or negotiation grant, and offer the Tribe/Consortium any technical assistance that might make an award possible.
+The Secretary must communicate in writing the reasons for denying a planning or negotiation grant, and offer the Tribe/Consortium any technical assistance that might make an award possible.

 § 1000.340 May a Tribe/Consortium administratively appeal the Secretary's decision to not award a grant under this subpart?